-- Area Licencing: The licence area selection process for 2019 resulted in 18 licences designated to the West Coast Vancouver Island (WCVI) and 48 licences designated to the East Coast Vancouver Island (ECVI).
-See Section 2.8. - Fishing Season: The 2019/20 fishing season is scheduled to include two separate harvest periods.
-The first commercial opening is tentatively scheduled to occur on March 1, 2019 and close May 31, 2019.
-The second commercial opening is tentatively scheduled to occur on September 15, 2019 and close November 15, 2019.
-The WCVI season will be extended by one month, and close December 15, 2019.
-Harvesters are reminded to check the DFO fishery notice system for official openings and closures prior to fishing. - Total Allowable Catch: The total allowable catch (TAC) for the 2019/20 season has been set at 335,136 kg (737,300 lb).
-A total of 239,454 kg (526,800 lb) is allocated to the ECVI, and 95,681 kg (210,500 lb) allocated to the WCVI.
+- Area Licencing: The licence area selection process for 2020 resulted in 18 licences designated to the West Coast Vancouver Island (WCVI) and 48 licences designated to the East Coast Vancouver Island (ECVI).
+See Section 2.8. - Fishing Season: The 2020/21 fishing season is scheduled to include two separate harvest periods.
+The first commercial opening is tentatively scheduled to occur on March 1, 2020 and close June 30, 2020.
+The second commercial opening is tentatively scheduled to occur on September 15, 2020 and close November 15, 2020 for the inside waters.
+The WCVI season will be extended by one month, and close December 15, 2020.
+Harvesters are reminded to check the DFO fishery notice system for official openings and closures prior to fishing. - Canadian Shellfish Sanitation Program: information has been updated; see Section 3. - Total Allowable Catch: The total allowable catch (TAC) for the 2020/21 season has been set at 278,415 kg (613,800 lb).
+A total of 182,934 kg (403,300 lb) is allocated to the ECVI, and 95,481kg (210,500 lb) allocated to the WCVI.
 See Sections 4.6. and 4.7. - Individual Licence Quotas: The individual licence quota for each licence designated to the WCVI is 11,694 lb.
-The individual licence quota for each licence designated to the ECVI (Inside Waters) is 10,975 lb.
-See Section 4.3. - Harvest Locations: A total of 25 quota harvest sites have been approved for harvest in the 2019 fishing season.
-A full list of the harvest sites opening for commercial harvest is provided in Section 4.4.4. - Harvest Boundary Adjustment at Mouat Bay: The harvest boundary for Mouat Bay has been adjusted.
-See Section 4.4.4. - Quota Management by Harvest Site: The Pacific Oyster fishery will be managed to individual harvest site quotas.
+The individual licence quota for each licence designated to the ECVI (Inside Waters) is 8,402 lb.
+See Section 4.3. - Harvest Locations: A total of 24 quota harvest sites have been approved for harvest in the 2020 fishing season.
+A full list of the harvest sites opening for commercial harvest is provided in Section 4.4.4. - Quota Management by Harvest Site: The Pacific Oyster fishery will be managed to individual harvest site quotas.
 Closures of individual harvest sites will be implemented inseason as quotas are achieved.
-Quotas have been adjusted at some harvest sites see Section 4.4.4. - Fishing Activity Hail Requirements (Office Hours only 9am to 5pm): In order to monitor fishing activity an industry funded hail program has been established to ensure the Department is able to track daily fishing activity.
+Quotas have been adjusted at some harvest sites.
+See Section 4.4.4. - Additional Hail Information: Pre-harvest hails to include the name of vessel, or description of vessel used during fishing activity (if a vessel is utilized). - Fishing Activity Hail Requirements (Office Hours only 9am to 5pm): In order to monitor fishing activity an industry funded hail program has been established to ensure the Department is able to track daily fishing activity.
 Licence holders are required to hail to a service provider a minimum of 24 hours prior to starting any harvesting.
 Hails must be provided during office hours from 9am to 5pm.
 The service provider will document the hail, and ensure the intended fishing location has remaining quota available for harvest.
 Harvesters must hail and receive a hail out number prior to fishing.
 Failure to hail is a violation of licence conditions.
-See Section 5. - Maximum period for a hail-in set at 8 days: Harvesters may not hail-in to a harvest area indicating that they plan to fish for a period greater than 8 days.
-The maximum hail period is eight (8) days.
-Harvesters are required to re-hail at the end of their initial hail period if they plan to stay and fish at a harvest site beyond the initial hail period. - Harvest Quota Monitoring Program Requirements (Hailing from 9am to 5pm): In order to monitor individual licence quotas and harvest area quotas an industry funded program for quota tracking has been established.
-Licence holders must hail their catch (harvest) information to the approved service provider within 16 hours of the harvested oysters being removed or transported from the harvest site.
-The hail will ensure harvest amounts will be counted against the harvest site quota, and individual licence quota.
-Failure to hail harvest information following fishing activity is a violation of licence conditions.
-See Section 4.5.3.
+See Section 5.